robtweed/qewd-react-scaffold/README.md

         Note: Change the IP address and port to match your QEWD.js setup.

+Login with any username.
+For the password, use your QEWD.js management password, eg *keepThisSecret!*

-Note: every time you make a change to your components, you must re-bundle.
+Note: when developing out your application, every time you make a change to your components, you must re-bundle using the *browserify* command above.

 ## License